pfsense/docs/source/dns/dns-forwarder.rst

 DNS servers.
 This can be used for Split DNS, or making undesirable domains (e.g. myspace.com) resolve to a non-existent IP address.

-On pfSense 2.1 and later, Host Overrides work for both IPv4 and IPv6 addresses.
+On pfSense software version 2.1 and later, Host Overrides work for both IPv4 and IPv6 addresses.

-On pfSense 2.2, The DNS Forwarder is not active by default.
+On pfSense software version 2.2, The DNS Forwarder is not active by default.
 It has been replaced by :doc:`Unbound </dns/unbound-dns-resolver>` as a DNS Resolver.
 It may still be used, and is still active on upgraded configurations.
 To use the DNS Forwarder (dnsmasq) on 2.2, first disable Unbound and then